ilg-physics-ucsb/physics3l-manual/Lab0-IntroToPhyphox/IntroToPhyphox.md

 #### Why use the standard deviation to report uncertainty?

 When we make many measurements, if we only have random error, the measurements will take the form of a Gaussian distribution.
-This means are measurements will be centered around some point, the mean, but could be slightly more or less than that value.
+This means our measurements will be centered around some point, the mean, but could be slightly more or less than that value.
 The Gaussian distribute tells us that if someone to were repeat our measurement once, what is the probability of them measuring a particular value.
-The most like measurement that person would make would be the mean, there is a pretty good chance though that they will measure slightly more or less than the mean.
+The most likely measurement that person would make would be the mean, there is a pretty good chance though that they will measure slightly more or less than the mean.
 There is an even lower chance that they will measure something much greater or smaller than the mean though.

-The standard deviation tells us about the width of our Gaussian.
+The standard deviation tells us about the width of the Gaussian.
 The smaller the standard deviation, the narrower the Gaussian, the less likely it is for someone to measure something much different from the mean.

 :::Figure:Figure
 ![Gaussian](imgs/gaussian.png)